Interviews about sustainable business

 The driving force: energy conservation and independence

 Energy conservation was at the forefront of Jan Bart Huurman's decision.
 "Our energy costs were extremely high.
 In January 2023, we were paying more than €20,000 per month.
 If the costs stay that high, you have to do something.
-At worst, you have to cut staff.
+In the worst case scenario, you'd have to cut staff.
 By installing solar panels, we can save and are less dependent on the energy market.
 Besides, it gives a good image to the outside," he explains.
 "Unfortunately, customers cannot see from the outside that there are so many solar panels on the roof.
 That's why we show the solar panels on several screens in the store, so visitors are aware."

 Big roof, big impact